PayThePizzo/Data-Structures-and-Algorithms/Theory/3 - Sorting/0 - SORTING.md

 Total sorting is the problem of returning a list of items such that its elements all appear in order.

 ### 8.2 - Partial Sorting
-In computer science, partial sorting is a relaxed variant of the sorting problem, namely returning a list of the k smallest (or k largest) elements in order.
-The other elements (above the k smallest ones) may also be sorted, as in an in-place partial sort, or may be discarded.
+In computer science, partial sorting is a relaxed variant of the sorting problem, namely returning a list of the $k$ smallest (or $k$ largest) elements in order.
+The other elements (above the $k$ smallest ones) may also be sorted, as in an in-place partial sort, or may be discarded.

 ### 8.2.1 - Incremental Sorting
-Incremental sorting is a version of the partial sorting problem where the **input is given up front but k is unknown**: given a k-sorted array, it should be possible to extend the partially sorted part so that the array becomes (k+1)-sorted.
+Incremental sorting is a version of the partial sorting problem where the **input is given up front but k is unknown**: given a $k\text{-sorted}$ array, it should be possible to extend the partially sorted part so that the array becomes $(k+1)\text{-sorted}$.

 The Incremental sorting algorithms we will cover are:
 * Insertionsort
 * Heapsort
-    * Heaps lead to an O(n + k log n) solution to incremental partial sorting: first "heapify", in linear time, the complete input array to produce a min-heap.
-Then extract the minimum of the heap k times.[1]
+   * Heaps lead to an $\text{O}(n + k log n)$ solution to incremental partial sorting: first "heapify", in linear time, the complete input array to produce a min-heap.
+Then extract the minimum of the heap $k$ times.[1]

 ---